Building regulations applications FAQs

 A Building Notice is generally suitable for small alterations and projects - for example an additional window or removing an internal wall.
 It’s a faster process meaning you can start 48 hours after deposit (or earlier) it can’t be used if you are going to be building over or close to a public sewer or altering a commercial building.
 N.B. you need to be aware that a Building Notice puts more responsibility for knowing and complying with the building regulations on the person carrying out the work and the property owner.

 It comprises drawings, design details, specifications and calculations and it is usually submitted by the architect or plan drawing agent who is designing your project.
 Once received, the council will assess your application and consult with the water and fire services if necessary.
-Once any queries are resolved, the building control team will issue a Decision Notice within five weeks from the date of deposit (or two months if you’ve agreed to an extension).
-A Conditional Approval may be issued which allows you to provide further information once it's available.
+Once any queries are resolved, the building control team will issue a Decision Notice within five weeks from the date of deposit (or longer if you’ve agreed to an extension).
+An Approval subject to requirements may be issued which allows you to provide further information once it's available.

 Should I speak to my local authority building control team before making a building regs application?